ansulagrawal/react-big-schedule-example/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Install dependencies with `npm install`
-4. Run the examples with `npm start`
+4. Run the examples with `npm run dev`

 ## Usage